stijndebeer/NNCV_0941451/Final assignment/README-Installation.md

     ```
     You should see your repository URL listed.

+> Note that you can also directly change the current URL instead of first deleting it by using `git remote set-url origin https://github.com/<your-username>/<your-repo-name>` instead of step 1 and 2.

 #### Step 4: Push the code to your repository
 1. Push the code from your local machine to your new GitHub repository:
     ```bash